Guillermo Muñoz (Chilean footballer): Personal life

 Muñoz was nicknamed Hallulla, as a type of slightly leavened white bread, due to the fact that his father was a baker.

-In 3 August 2009, He was given the Premio a la Trayectoria Deportiva (Sport Career Award) by the Municipality of San Felipe.
+On 3 August 2009, He was given the Premio a la Trayectoria Deportiva (Sport Career Award) by the Municipality of San Felipe.

 In his last years, he worked as a caretaker at a company and died in 2016 due to a stomach cancer.